datanav/docs/hub/dtl/dtl-functions-sets.rst

        |   VALUES1(value-expression{1})
        |   VALUES2(value-expression{1})
        |
-       | Returns the intersection of the two sets VALUES1 and VALUES2, i.e. the elements
+       | Returns the intersection of the values in VALUES1 and VALUES2, i.e. the values
          that are in both VALUES1 and VALUES2.
-The two arguments do not have to be real sets, but will be coerced into sets before applying the intersection operator.
-The return type is a list of distinct values.
+The values in VALUES1 in that exist in VALUES2 are kept in their original relative positions.
      - | ``["intersection",``
        |     ``["list", "A", "B"], ["list", "B", "C"]]``
        |